devosoft/Empirical/README.md

 * Debug tools to facilitate audited memory management; these tools are turned off outside of debug mode allowing the full speed of raw pointers and normal standard library components.
-* A wide range of Helper tools to streamline common scientific computing tasks such as configuration, data mangement, mathematical manipulations, etc.
+* A wide range of Helper tools to streamline common scientific computing tasks such as configuration, data management, mathematical manipulations, etc.
   All of these are designed to be  easy-to-use and efficient.
 * A powerful set of evolution tools for building Artificial Life or Evolutionary Computation software.